gabrielemariotti/androiddev/ListViewPerformance/README.md

 This repository contains examples source code

 For more info about the blog :
-* [Creating a Navigation Drawer] (http://gmariotti.blogspot.com/2013/06/tips-for-listview-view-recycling-use.html)
+* [Tips for ListView: View recycling, use the ViewHolder....] (http://gmariotti.blogspot.com/2013/06/tips-for-listview-view-recycling-use.html)

 ## Pre-Requisites